 The trial version expired??
 No worries!

 Did you enjoy your software trial?
 Did TeamViewer convince you?
 Perfect - now it is time to

 Well - I also know of cases where users rushed through the installation because they simply wanted to use the program and -dang- a trial starts even though they never intended to trial TeamViewer for later business use.
 They accidentally choose "commercial", started a trial, and now it is expired.

 For all of you experiencing exactly this, I have good news for you: No worries!
 We thought about these cases and created a form for you.
-You can request that we change the indented usage for you from commercial to private.
+You can request that we change the intended usage for you from commercial to private.

 Please allow me to give you a pro-tip: Do not believe anyone telling you to uninstall and reinstall TeamViewer to get the trial removed.
 That does not work.
 Believe me - save yourself that time and the disappointment of the re-install burden.
 Just fill out the form and restart the TeamViewer service once you get an email from us or, alternatively, one or two days later if you do not hear back from us (yes - emails are not always delivered)

 As a personal side note: I realized that there is a bit of confusion with the trial and I wanted to make clear, that a trial does not start because TeamViewer thinks you are using it commercially:

 - A trial will only start if you tell the software that your intention is to use it commercially or both commercially and privately together during the installation.